seqeralabs/tower-cli/USAGE.md

   Primary compute environment for workspace 'user' was set to 'my_aws_ce (1sxCxvxfx8xnxdxGxQxqxH)'
 ```

-### Importing/Exporting a Compute Environment
+### Import and export a compute environment

-It is possible to export the configuration details for a Compute Environment in JSON format for scripting and reproducibility purposes.
+Export the configuration details of a compute environment in JSON format for scripting and reproducibility purposes.

 ```console
 $ tw compute-envs export --name=my_aws_ce my_aws_ce_v1.json